aashigangrade/aashigangrade/README.md

 ### Hi there, I'm Aashi 👋

-I'm a software engineer with a background in building robust applications and solving complex challenges.
-I have a strong foundation in both frontend and backend technologies, along with experience in microservices architecture and agile methodologies.

 ## 🔭 Current Work
-- I'm currently working as a Software Engineer at UBS.
-Prior to that I was working at Credit Suisse.
+- I'm currently working as a Software Engineer 2 at Intuit.
+Prior to that I was working at Credit Suisse & UBS.

 ## 🌱 Key Skills
-- Proficient in C++, Java, SQL, JavaScript, Kotlin, React, Spring Boot, and more.
+- Proficient in C++, Java, SQL, JavaScript, Kotlin, React, Spring Boot.
 - Experience in working with Git, Bitbucket, and CI/CD tools.
-- Strong understanding of Data Structures, Algorithms, and Microservices.
+- Strong understanding of Data Structures, and Algorithms.

 ## 📚 Education
 - Bachelor of Engineering (B.E.) in Information Technology from Institute of Engineering and Technology, DAVV, Indore (Gold Medallist).